Rodriguez scores 3 TDs, Kentucky routs South Carolina 41-18

 Wilson, the senior quarterback, finished 17 of 26 passing for 201 yards and rushed for 46 to break 1,000 career.
 Rodriguez had 139 yards on 14 carries and Rose 101 on 14 carries as Kentucky dealt South Carolina its sixth consecutive loss.

-Kevin Harris rushed for 210 yards and a touchdown on 21 carries to become the 11th Gamecock with 1,000 in a season.
+Kevin Harris rushed for 210 yards and a touchdown on 21 carries to become the ninth Gamecock with 1,000 in a season.
 Luke Doty’s 30-yard TD pass to Dakereon Joyner and two-point conversion to Nick Muse with 5:12 left made it 34-18 before Rodriguez’s big TD run.

+“I mean, it felt good,” Harris said of his second 200-yard game this season.
+“My offensive line did a good job holding me and stuff, so I appreciate the help.”

 MILESTONES Needing 47 yards to move into the top 10 on Kentucky’s career rushing list, Rose broke through in the first half and has 1,823.
 He also broke 2,000 career purpose yards.
 Wilson became the 40th Wildcat to break 1,000 career yards rushing.